bytex-solutions/snamp/docs/installation.md

 > Disk space requirement ignores growing of log files
 * 2 GB RAM (minimum)

-It is possible to run SNAMP on ARM-based hardware (such as RaspberryPi).
-Contact us for more information.
+Running SNAMP on ARM-based hardware (such as RaspberryPi) is possible as well - contact us for more information.

 ## Installation
-1. Download latest SNAMP distribution package.
+1. Download the latest SNAMP distribution package.
 You may choose package format: `zip` or `tar.gz`
 1. Extract `snamp-X.Y.Z.tar.gz` or `snamp-X.Y.Z.zip` into your installation folder
 > There is no limitations for installation destination

 SNAMP may be launched in the following modes:
-* the `regular` mode starts SNAMP in foreground, including the shell console
+* `regular` mode starts SNAMP in foreground, including the shell console
-* the `server` mode starts SNAMP in foreground, without the shell console
+* `server` mode starts SNAMP in foreground, without the shell console
-* the `background` mode starts Apache Karaf in background.
+* `background` mode starts Apache Karaf in background.

 See [start, stop, restart Apache Karaf](https://karaf.apache.org/manual/latest/users-guide/start-stop.html) for more information about Apache Karaf lifecycle management.

 ### Regular mode
-The regular mode uses the `<snamp>/bin/karaf` Unix script (`<snamp>\bin\karaf.bat` on Windows).
-It's the default start process.
+The regular mode uses `<snamp>/bin/karaf` Unix script (`<snamp>\bin\karaf.bat` on Windows).
+That is default start process mode.

-It starts SNAMP as a foreground process, and displays the shell console.
+In this mode SNAMP starts as a foreground process, and displays the shell console.

 On Unix:
 ```bash